Multiplicities of Representations in Algebraic Families: Introduction

-By results for unramfied twisting families, it seems reasonable to propose the following conjecture: \begin{conj} With respect to the Zariski topology on $\Spec(R)$, $m^i(\pi|_x)$ is upper semi-continuous for each $i\in\BN$ and $\EP(\pi|_x)$ is locally constant. \end{conj}
+Supported by the results for unramified twisting families, we propose the following conjecture: \begin{conj} With respect to the Zariski topology on $\Spec(R)$, $m^i(\pi|_x)$ is upper semi-continuous for each $i\in\BN$ and $\EP(\pi|_x)$ is locally constant. \end{conj}